apiel/zicBox/NOTE.md

 - TODO popup message

+- TODO spectrum analyser, to show current sound coming out base on frequency and amplitude...

 - TODO when touching the screen, it could either play a note and change pitch base on Y or start ARP change pitch with Y and change pattern with X or act as a chaos pad